micaiahparker/mudpy/README.md

 #mudpy

-The maingoal of mudpy is to have a MUD framework that can fit most/all MUD needs only by changing the XML files that define the game's contents.
+The main goal of mudpy is to have a MUD framework that can fit most/all MUD needs only by changing the XML files that define the game's contents.

 #TODO